 If your employer doesn't provide health insurance, you'll need to buy your own individual health plan.
-Under health reform, you have two ways to buy an individual health plan during the open enrollment period that ends on March 31, 2014:
+Health reform provides two ways to buy an individual health plan during the annual open enrollment period:

-- Washington Healthplanfinder (www.wahealthplanfinder.org) - A new online marketplace, also called the “Exchange,” where you can compare health plans apples-to-apples and get help paying your premium (www.wahbexchange.org), depending on your income.
+- Washington Healthplanfinder (www.wahealthplanfinder.org) - An online marketplace, also called the Exchange, where you can compare health plans and get help paying your premium (www.wahbexchange.org), depending on your income.

-- Buy a plan directly from a health insurance company - Additional health plans will be available outside of the Exchange, but if you buy a health plan outside the Exchange, you won't get help paying your premium.
+- Buy a plan directly from a health insurance company - Additional health plans are available outside of the Exchange, but if you buy a health plan outside the Exchange, you won't get help paying your premium.

 Below you’ll find the 2014 health plans and rates for both plans inside and outside the Exchange.

 Select a region from the map or list below

 List of health plans and rates by region